PetrKryslUCSD/FinEtools.jl/docs/integration.md

 Here <img src="http://latex.codecogs.com/svg.latex? f" border="0"/> is the integrand, <img src="http://latex.codecogs.com/svg.latex? f(\xi_q)" border="0"/> is the  value of the integrand  at the quadrature point,
 <img src="http://latex.codecogs.com/svg.latex?
 J(\xi_q)" border="0"/> is the  value of the Jacobian  at the quadrature point.
 Importantly, the Jacobian incorporates the "other" dimension,  and therefore it is the  *volume* Jacobian.
-(For the boundary integrals the Jacobian  is computed by the `Jacobianvolume` method.)
+(For the interior integrals the Jacobian  is computed by the `Jacobianvolume` method.)

 ## Integration  over the boundary